ukasz1/PHP_TODO_list/README.md

 ## About project
 The application allows you to create a new event, view a list of current events and delete a selected item.

 Each item has its own deadline which need to be fixed at start.
 The app shows the remaining time for all items.
 The time is refreshed every second and shows the number of days, hours, minutes and seconds till the end.
 A user is not able to create an event for the past time.
+Earlier events are always at the top of the list and later events are always below.
 The form error messages are provided.

+The goal was to practice backend skills, especialy checking how backend scripts communicate and work with database.
+This project was also a good opportunity to learn more about PHP and AJAX.

 ## Used technology
 <ul>